jonathan-portillo/todo-frontend/README.md

 ## Status

+- New issue on notes, might have to do a bit of refactoring
 - Resolved issue now only users notes are showing.
 Now need to allow for updating and deleting notes.
 - For some reason, When creating a Task the notes from prior users are showing, trying to debug to figure out why.
 Last issue to hurdle over and then design is going to be a main priority.
 - Alot of progress tonight, fixed issue with components not rerendering on submits.
 I complely missed updating allTask state.
 Created a delete button for my tasks.
 All thats really left now is to make sure that the descriptions are functioning, need to connect noteDescription to global state.
 - Doing a bit of brain storming.
 Trying to figure out the design of the dashboard.